 URL Link Option

-Now your drop-downs will display an icon that when clicked, will navigate you to the intended URL in a new browser tab.
+Now your drop-downs should have an icon, which when clicked, will navigate you to the intended URL in a new browser tab.

 Display by Attribute Option

 You can also configure which label is displayed in a menu that's created from a Drop-Down of type Member List.
 In the Drop-Down configuration window, select which Attribute to display for Alternate Display.

 By default, the Member Name is the label used in a Member List drop-down menu, which in this case would be a list of the country names.
 However, as we've set it to the Local Currency attribute instead, we now see the currency code.